-It's a long war movie starring the impeccable Gregory Peck playing ‘Mallory' as he leads a band of soldiers to seek and destroy to giant guns that overlook a strait of water that is a crucial strategic asset during WWII.
+It's a long war movie starring the impeccable Gregory Peck.
+Peck plays Mallory as he leads a band of soldiers to seek and destroy giant guns that overlook a strait of water that is a crucial strategic asset during World War II.

 Yes, Lucas was indeed influenced by this concept and adapted it somewhat for the finale of Star Wars.
 The Death Star (with its supergun) must be destroyed in time before the Rebel base is blown to smithereens.

-That's pretty much the only influence The Guns of Navarone really appears to have on Star Wars that I could take away from the movie.
+That's pretty much the only influence The Guns of Navarone appears to have on Star Wars, but it's undoubtedly a significant one.

 It is a fantastic movie.
-Peck as Mallory is an inspired character just oozing guile and brains against some pretty ‘friendly' German troops.
-That man just possesses a cool-as-fuck gravitas.
+Peck as Mallory is an inspired character just oozing guile and brains against some pretty hostile German troops.
+That man just possesses a cool-as-hell gravitas.

-There are some great conflicts between the characters and their German opposites and they serve for a great discussion about the evils of war and the things that men (and woman) do in times of great stress.
+There are some great conflicts between the characters and their German opposites and they provide a great discussion about the evils of war and the things that men (and women) do in times of great stress.

 Q.E.D indeed, David Niven, Q.E.D indeed.

-The oldest film in this list, stretching back to a 1927 release.
-It has been described as a ‘German expressionist epic science-fiction drama film'.
+The oldest movie in this list, stretching back to a 1927 release, Metropolis has been described as a “German expressionist epic science-fiction drama film.”
 Directed by Fritz Lang, it's a silent movie to boot.

-He also nicked Kurosawa's scene wipes and sprinkled them throughout his own movie, making them his own as the general American (and the world!) didn't watch Japanese films!
+He also nabbed Kurosawa's scene wipes and sprinkled them throughout his own movie, making them his own (as the general American, not the rest of the world) didn't watch Japanese movies.

-- The famous fight were a certain alien gets his arm cut off in the in the Cantina by Obi-Wan Kenobi is straight from Yojimbo.
+- The famous fight in which a certain alien gets his arm cut off in the Cantina by Obi-Wan Kenobi is straight from Yojimbo.

 - The hiding-under-the-floor trick is a lift from Yojimbo's sequel, Sanjuro.